UCL/rsd-engineeringcourse-old/data/fileformats/instructions.md

 * http://en.wikipedia.org/wiki/Turtle_%28syntax%29

-and fill in the turtle example in format_ttl.py as usual.
+Fill in the turtle example in system1.ttl as usual.
+The existing RDF xml code should just work for turtle too.